GauravPatil191d/caterers-near-me-server/README.md

-Hi Team,

-I have completed the assignment and implemented all the required functionality including:

-REST APIs using Node.js and Express
-MongoDB integration
+# Caterers Near Me

+## Overview

+This is a small full stack application built as part of the Caterers Near Me developer evaluation task.

+The application allows users to:

-Get all caterers API
+* View all caterers
-Get caterer by ID API
-Create caterer API with validation
-Next.js frontend
-Caterer listing page
+* Add new caterers
-Search functionality
+* Search caterers
-Price filtering
-Responsive UI

-Due to the short timeline provided for the assignment, I used AI assistance for some parts of the frontend UI styling and component design to speed up development.
-The backend architecture, API implementation, database integration, project structure (Router → Controller → Service → Repository → Model), and application logic were implemented and integrated by me.
+* Filter caterers by pricing
+* View caterers in a responsive card based UI

+The backend was developed using Node.js, Express and MongoDB, while the frontend was built using Next.js and TypeScript.

+---

-Deployment
+## Live Deployment

-Frontend (Vercel):
+Frontend:

 https://caterers-near-me-frontend.vercel.app

-Backend (Vercel):
+Backend:

 https://caterers-near-me-server.vercel.app
-Environment Variables

-Backend .env

-PORT=8000

-MONGO_URI=mongodb+srv://<username>:<password>@cluster0.xxxxx.mongodb.net/caterers-near-me?retryWrites=true&w=majority

-Frontend .env.local

-NEXT_PUBLIC_API_URL=https://caterers-near-me-server.vercel.app
+---

+---

+## Development Note

+I wanted to be transparent about one thing.

+Due to the limited time available for completing the assignment, I used AI assistance for some parts of the frontend UI design, styling and component polishing.
+This was mainly done to speed up the visual development process and focus more time on the backend implementation, API integration, database setup, project structure and overall functionality.

+The application architecture, API development, MongoDB integration, frontend-backend integration, debugging, deployment and testing were completed and integrated by me.

+I felt it was better to mention this openly rather than claim otherwise.

+---

+## Additional Notes

-Things I would improve with more time
+There are still a few things I would improve if given more time:

-Better form validation
+* Better filtering options
-Pagination for caterer listing
+* Pagination
-Image upload support for caterers
-Authentication & authorization
+* More detailed caterer profiles
+* Image uploads
+* More comprehensive testing
-Better error handling and logging
+* Better loading and error states
-Unit and integration tests

-Thank you for reviewing my submission.
+Thank you for taking the time to review my submission.

 Regards,

 Gaurav Patil